allcentury/hyde/_posts/2016-11-21-vim-timeout.md

 :set nottimeout
 ```

 I suggest going through `:map` and seeing if you could benefit from adjusting your timeout based on your own key mappings.
-Hopefully all those seconds I just saved you saves you sometime!
+Now you need to figure out what you're going to do with all those free seconds I just gave you back...